threestudio-project/threestudio/README.md

 # train with few-view images reference (e.g. from co3d dataset) and stable-diffusion sds guidance
 python launch.py --config configs/co3d-imagecondition.yaml --train --gpu 0
 ```

+**If you would like to contribute a new method to threestudio, see [here](https://github.com/bennyguo/threestudio#contributing-to-threestudio).**

+## Tips on Improving Quality

+It's important to note that existing techniques that lift 2D T2I models to 3D cannot consistently produce satisfying results.
+Results from the great papers like DreamFusion and Magic3D are (to some extend) cherry-pickled, so don't be frustrated if you did not get what you expected in your first trial.
+Here are some tips that may help you improve the generation quality:

+- **Increase batch size**.
+Large batch sizes help convergence and improve the 3D consistency of the geometry.
+State-of-the-art methods claims using large batch sizes: DreamFusion uses a batch size of 4; Magic3D uses a batch size of 32; Fantasia3D uses a batch size of 24; some results shown above uses a batch size of 8.
+You can easily change the batch size by setting `data.batch_size=N`.
+Increasing the batch size requires more VRAM.
+If you have limited VRAM but still want the benefit of large batch sizes, you may use [gradient accumulation provided by PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/advanced/training_tricks.html#accumulate-gradients) by setting `trainer.accumulate_grad_batches=N`.
+This will accumulate the gradient of several batches and achieve a large effective batch size.
+Note that if you use gradient accumulation, you may need to multiply all step values by N times in your config, such as values that have the name `X_steps` and `trainer.val_check_interval`, since now N batches equal to a large batch.
+- **Train longer.** This helps if you can already obtain reasonable results and would like to enhance the details.
+If the result is still a mess after several thousand steps, training for a longer time often won't help.
+You can set the total training iterations by `trainer.max_steps=N`.
+- **Try different seeds.** This is a simple solution if your results have correct overall geometry but suffer from the multi-face Janus problem.
+You can change the seed by setting `seed=N`.
+Good luck!
+- **Tuning regularization weights.** Some methods have regularizaion terms which can be essential to obtaining good geometry.
+Try tuning the weights of these regularizations by setting `system.loss.lambda_X=value`.
+The specific values depend on your situation, you may refer to [tips for each supported model](https://github.com/bennyguo/threestudio#supported-models) for more detailed instructions.

+## VRAM Optimization

+If you encounter CUDA OOM error, try the following in order (roughly sorted by recommendation) to meet your VRAM requirement.

+- If you only encounter OOM at validation/test time, you can set `system.cleanup_after_validation_step=true` and `system.cleanup_after_test_step=true` to free memory after each validation/test step.
+This will slow down validation/testing.
+- Use a smaller batch size or use gradient accumulation as demonstrated [here](https://github.com/bennyguo/threestudio#tips-on-improving-quality).
+- If you are using PyTorch1.x, enable [memory efficient attention](https://huggingface.co/docs/diffusers/optimization/fp16#memory-efficient-attention) by setting `system.guidance.enable_memory_efficient_attention=true`.
+PyTorch2.0 has built-in support for this optimization and is enabled by default.
+- Enable [attention slicing](https://huggingface.co/docs/diffusers/optimization/fp16#sliced-attention-for-additional-memory-savings) by setting `system.guidance.enable_attention_slicing=true`.
+This will slow down training by ~20%.
+- If you are using StableDiffusionGuidance, you can use [Token Merging](https://github.com/dbolya/tomesd) to **drastically** speed up computation and save memory.
+You can easily enable Token Merging by setting `system.guidance.token_merging=true`.
+You can also customize the Token Merging behavior by setting the parameters [here](https://github.com/dbolya/tomesd/blob/main/tomesd/patch.py#L183-L213) to `system.guidance.token_merging_params`.
+Note that Token Merging may degrade generation quality.
+- Enable [sequential CPU offload](https://huggingface.co/docs/diffusers/optimization/fp16#offloading-to-cpu-with-accelerate-for-memory-savings) by setting `system.guidance.enable_sequential_cpu_offload=true`.
+This could save a lot of VRAM but will make the training **extremely slow**.

 ## Contributing to threestudio